rhelmot/candyfs/README.md

-🍬 Filesystem in RAM 🍬
+🍬 CandyFS 🍬

-In order to compile install

-git
-make
-pkg-config
-gcc
-libfuse-dev
+By Audrey Dutcher and absolutely nobody else